Online Metric Matching: Beyond the Worst Case: Model Setup

-The $\mathsf{Simulate\text{-}Optimize\text{-}Assign\text{-}Repeat}$ ($\mathsf{SOAR}$) algorithm is proposed by \cite{DBLP:conf/sigecom/ChenKKZ23} under the setting in which both servers and requests are stochastic.
-The $\mathsf{SOAR}$ algorithm, whose guarantee is stated below, will serve as an important building block of our algorithms and be invoked in a black-box manner.
+The \emph{Simulate-Optimize-Assign-Repeat (SOAR)} algorithm is proposed by \cite{DBLP:conf/sigecom/ChenKKZ23} in the stochastic setting and balanced markets.
+It will serve as an important building block of our algorithms in the semi-stochastic setting, and we state its guarantee as follows.

-\begin{lemma}[\cite{DBLP:conf/sigecom/ChenKKZ23}] Suppose that $m = n$ and $\mathbb{D}$ is a distribution on $X$, where the cost function $\delta$ is \emph{not} required to satisfy the triangle inequality.
-When servers and requests are randomly drawn from $\mathbb{D}$, an algorithm exists with an expected cost of $\sum_{t=1}^n \frac{1}{t} \cdot \opt(t)$. \end{lemma}
+\begin{lemma}[\cite{DBLP:conf/sigecom/ChenKKZ23}] Suppose that $m = n$ and $\mathbb{D}$ is an arbitrary distribution over $X$, where the cost function $\delta$ may \emph{not} satisfy the triangle inequality.
+Then, when servers and requests are independently drawn from $\mathbb{D}$, there exists an algorithm with expected cost $\sum_{t=1}^n \frac{1}{t} \cdot \optD(t)$. \end{lemma}